WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/user-stories.md

 - As a student user, I want to be able to report damages so I can ensure maintenance fixes equipment for the next student.

-- As a student user, I want to be able to check the availabiltiy of equipment online so that I book them remotely.
+- As a student user, I want to be able to check the availability of equipment online so that I book them remotely.

 - As an admin, I want to be able to add new equipment, so I can keep the inventory up to date.